-->

 The antioxidant Quercetin in moringa leaves can help to lower blood pressure.
 Research that has been carried out on rats and humans have revealed that the diastolic blood pressure and average blood pressure can decrease by Moringa oleifera of supplement capsule (25 mg) [39].

-Moringa Health Benefits For Central Nervous System
+Moringa Advantage For Central Nervous System

 Many diseases associated with the central nervous system, such as Parkinson’s, Alzheimer’s, epilepsy, Huntington’s, etc. affect activities such as inability to concentrate, memory loss, movement, balance, etc. Moringa leaves have been traditionally used to treat epilepsy and Alzheimer’s diseases [10].

-Moringa Health Benefits For Heart
+Moringa For Heart Disease

 The moringa is good for heart health.
 It can lower blood pressure and cholesterol levels, reduces the risk of heart disease.

-Moringa Health Benefits For Brain Health
+Moringa Good For Brain Health

 The vitamins and minerals in moringa such as iron, potassium, and vitamins B and E are important for brain health.
 These nutrients may also help improve memory and cognitive function.

-Moringa Health Benefits For Pregnant and Lactating Mothers
+Moringa Benefits For Pregnant and Lactating Mothers

-Moringa Health Benefits For Weight Loss
+Moringa For Weight Loss

+The moringa has so many health benefits, but can it aid weight loss?
 Yes, moringa may help with weight management as it is a low-calorie food and its high vitamin B content helps with efficient digestion.
-Research has shown that moringa extract can be effective in controlling weight gain in mice.

 Medicinal Uses of Different Parts of Moringa Tree